22 Famous Landmarks in Nevada You Must Visit

 The Nevada Northern Railway played a crucial role in the West, transporting most of the copper ore used to electrify American cities.

 Today, the East Ely Railroad Depot Museum educates visitors about the demands of running a railroad at a remote outpost.
-While the railroad is under less stress these days, visitors can book a train ride and get pulled along by one of the original locomotives.
+While the railroad is under less stress these days, you can book a train ride and get pulled along by one of the original locomotives.

 Fly Geyser